KULeuvenNeuromechanics/PredSim/README.md

 	- boolean to adjust the trajectory of height of pelvis from the ground for data-informed initial guess.
 Default is *0*.
 0 means the trajectory will not be changed.
 If 1, the trajectory will be changed such that the average value of the trajectory is equal to s.subject.IG_pelvis_y.
 - **S.subject.v_pelvis_x_trgt**:
 	- average velocity you want the model to have, in meters per second.
 Default is *1.25* m/s [double]
-- **S.subject.IK_Bounds**:
-	- A .mot file that is used to define bounds on the kinematics.
-Default is *IK_Bounds_Default.mot* [char].
-This file can be found in the OCP folder.
-This setting changes the bounds of the optimization variables.
-When formulating the OCP, the variables are sclaed w.r.t. their bounds to improve conditioning.
-Changing these bounds can have a strong influence on convergence.
 - **S.subject.muscle_strength**:
 	- structure with [scaling factors for muscle strength](/FiguresForDocumentation/fig_muscle_tendon_properties_scaling.png).
 This scales the max muscle force of the active muscle force.
 Default is *[]*, that is, no scaling.
 Input as a cell array where 1st input is the muscle(s) name, 2nd is the scale factor.
 If more than one scaling is to be performed, add 2 more inputs.
 For example, S.subject.muscle_strength = {{'soleus_l','soleus_r'},0.9,{'tib_ant_l'},1.1} will scale both soleus by a factor of 0.9 and tibialis anterior left by a scale of 1.1.
 - **S.subject.muscle_pass_stiff_scale**: